-In the interest of fairness to applicants submitting complete submissions in a timely manner, applicants submitting the Eligibility Check after the deadline may not be invited to participate in the full RFA.
-All accompanying documentation requested in the check must also be submitted by the required deadline.
-CTCSA will host office hours during the eligibility check completion period to answer queries (see Table 3 for dates).
-Applicants eligible to move to the second round (Subgrant Application stage) will be notified via email by the dates specified in Table 3 - Calendar of Events.
+Applicants will create a profile on SurveyMonkey Apply and answer questions on the application portal (outlined in Appendix 2 - Eligibility Checklist).
+Eligibility Checks must be completed by the deadline specified in Table 3 (June 3, 2025).
+In the interest of fairness to applicants completing submissions in a timely manner, applicants submitting the Eligibility Check or the required accompanying documentation after the deadline may not be invited to participate in the full RFA.
+Applicants eligible to move to the second round (Request for Application stage) will be notified via email by the dates specified in Table 3 - Calendar of Events.